Phonograph record: The first disc records

+The first commercially sold disc records were created by Emile Berliner in the 1880s.
 Emile Berliner improved the quality of recordings while his manufacturing associate Eldridge R. Johnson, who owned a machine shop in Camden, New Jersey, eventually improved the mechanism of the gramophone with a spring motor and a speed regulating governor, resulting in a sound quality equal to Edison's cylinders.
 Abandoning Berliner's "Gramophone" trademark for legal reasons in the United States, Johnson's and Berliner's separate companies reorganized in 1901 to form the Victor Talking Machine Company in Camden, New Jersey, whose products would come to dominate the market for several decades.

 Berliner's Montreal factory, which became the Canadian branch of RCA Victor, still exists.
 There is a dedicated museum in Montreal for Berliner (Musée des ondes Emile Berliner).